 Associate Professor of International Security

-Professor William C. Martel is willing to tackle big questions and big issues.
-Since the late 1990s, he has been focusing his research on the meaning of victory in war - a topic which, until his involvement, had not been addressed by a set of ideas or been a topic of debate.
+Professor William C. Martel is willing to tackle the big questions and strategic issues.
+Since the late 1990s, his research focused on the meaning of victory in war - a topic which, until recently, had not been addressed by a systematic set of ideas or been a topic of debate.

-In his book-length study on the subject, Martel uses a series of case studies to develop an organized set of pre-theory principles in an attempt to provide an answer.
-His examples range from ancient Greece, through the American Revolution, to the end of the Cold War, and include post-Cold War examples from Libya, Panama, Afghanistan, the Persian Gulf and Iraq.
-The book's final edits will be finished by the end of November and the book is due to be published in spring 2006 by Cambridge University Press.
+In his book-length study on the subject, Martel uses a series of case studies to develop a general theory of victory in an attempt to provide some answers.
+His examples range from ancient Greece, through the American Revolution, to the end of the Cold War, and include post-Cold War examples from Libya, Panama, Afghanistan, the Persian Gulf, and Iraq.

-"I'd like to try and answer questions like: What is the permissible range of activities that can occur in space?
-What are you allowed to do in space?
-Should we weaponize at all?
-If so, what are the policy and security implications?" says Martel.
+The purpose of this research is to answer such basic questions as: What is the permissible range of activities that can occur in space?
+What rules should govern how states behave in space?
+Do we need rules of engagement or a code of conduct to govern what actions are permissible in space?
+If so, what are the policy and security implications?

 View faculty webpage